tmeasday/meteor-models/README.markdown

 Meteor Models
 =============

 This is a basic proof of concept of the way meteor models *could* work.
-It builds on the code in this (pull request)[https://github.com/meteor/meteor/pull/129].
+It builds on the code in this [pull request](https://github.com/meteor/meteor/pull/129).

 To use, do something like